-Frank Strobel conducts film music by Ennio Morricone
+Frank Strobel conducts music by Ennio Morricone

 Ennio Morricone

-Symphonic film music from “Once Upon A Time In The West” (Spiel mir das Lied vom Tod), “The Mission”, “The Hateful 8”, “L’eredità Ferramonti” and others.
+Symphonic film music from “Once upon a time in America“ (1984), “The Mission”, “The Hateful 8”, “L’eredità Ferramonti” and others.

 Ennio Morricone